kopringo/SRL-Handbook/content/problems.rst

  - **Master judge**

-Before we begin the analysys of the individual components let us take a loot at the complete diagram of submission flow to embed the listed components in overall view.
+Before we begin the analysys of the individual components let us take a look at the complete diagram of submission flow to embed the listed components in overall view.

 .. image:: ../_static/full_diagram.png